usethesource/rascal-website/courses/Tutor/Concept/Concept.md

    ``````

 All sections are optional, but not the title header.
 It is always recommended to have at least a Synopsis and some Examples.
 Empty sections are removed by the preprocessor.
+It is not checked, but these section headers are recommended for all concepts and no new section headers are to be introduced.

 #### Description